Sajjad1603105/Payment-App/README.md

 # Payment App

-This is a demo Payment App developed by Flutter and Firebase.
+This is a demo Payment App developed using Flutter and Firebase.